-When you first adjust the driver’s seat, steering yoke position, or exterior side mirrors, the touchscreen prompts you to create a driver profile to save these adjustments.
-Your profile also saves various preferences you make while customizing Model X.
+When you first adjust the driver’s seat, steering yoke (or steering wheel) position, or exterior side mirrors, the touchscreen prompts you to create a driver profile to save these adjustments.
+Your profile also saves various preferences you make while customizing Model X. See Using Tesla Profiles to learn more about saving profile settings to the cloud for easy access across multiple Tesla vehicles.

-If you change the position of the driver’s seat, steering yoke, or exterior side mirrors after you have saved or chosen a driver profile, the touchscreen prompts you to Save the new position or Restore the previously saved position (other settings are automatically saved).
+If you change the position of the driver’s seat, steering yoke (or steering wheel), or exterior side mirrors after you have saved or chosen a driver profile, the touchscreen prompts you to Save the new position or Restore the previously saved position (other settings are automatically saved).
 To change a setting without saving or restoring, just ignore the prompt.

 Selecting Between Driver Profiles